djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 ## Cooler

-Water cooling GPU's is becoming more popular eg here is watercooling for the Nvidia Gefore RTX 2070 - [Watercooling any GPU for $72](https://www.youtube.com/watch?v=91zSzidwLx8)
+Water cooling GPU's is becoming more popular eg here is watercooling for the Nvidia Geforce RTX 2070 - [Watercooling any GPU for $72](https://www.youtube.com/watch?v=91zSzidwLx8)

 There are aftermarket air coolers, but I bet they are noisy too